Sydney-Informatics-Hub/nfcore-rnaseq/index.md

 The third course in the series, [‘_Intermediate Artemis HPC_’]({{ site.sih_pages }}/{{ site.github.repository_name }}), extends users' knowledge of the PBS Pro scheduling system, and builds scripting skills for automating large workflows on HPC.

-The final lesson, ['_Matlab on Artemis: The MDCS_']({{ site.sih_pages }}/training.artemis.mdcs), is an optional course for users of MATLAB who would like to submit jobs directly to the cluster from their local computers.

 **Recorded Lesson:** You can watch the recorded lesson from April 24, 2020, here: [https://cloudstor.aarnet.edu.au/plus/s/gcmKLMZ1bsIMwAa](https://cloudstor.aarnet.edu.au/plus/s/gcmKLMZ1bsIMwAa)